nursyana/OS-Project/README.md

    Basically, we're setting the version of docker compose to ```3.1``` and the services, each one of it represent separate container.
    So, this container name ```php``` that using and refer to the image we created before ```php: 8.0-apache```.
    With the ports ```8000:80``` where we are going to make use 8000 local computer mapping to 80 in the container.
-   Then we setting the volume for this code or the source file, ```./src:``` in our local computer.
+   Then we setting the volume for this code or the source file, ```./src:``` in our local computer and, ```/www/html/``` on the container.
-   And, ```/www/html/``` on the container, so we are going to move our index file to the source folder in the next step.
+   So we are going to move our index file to the source folder in the next step.

 ![image](https://user-images.githubusercontent.com/106062805/174465181-c3d3f89d-ceef-4d67-9a86-ac25f0b6e931.png)

    3. So, create a new folder under the same project named ```src```.
 Then move the ```index.php``` to that source folder.

+   4.
 //compose
 ![image](https://user-images.githubusercontent.com/106062805/174465199-05f91bd2-d930-45e0-a124-dc1f37ab3e32.png)